vscode Plugin for LeetCode

 ${question.code}

-By default, VSCode will automatically detect and update the plugin.
+By default, VS Code will automatically check for and update the plugin.

 Changelog